 We have an “accident from home” record as recommended by the Essex safeguarding children’s board.

 This form is a record of accidents or existing injuries that happen before your child comes into pre‐school.

-If your child has had an accident/injury, however minor, please let a member of staff know on arrival at pre-school so that the accident form can be completed.
+If your child has had an accident/injury, however minor, please complete an observation on Tapestry and include a photo (if appropriate) and also let a member of staff know on arrival at pre‐school.

 Please advise us if there are any changes or additions to persons authorised to collect your child from pre‐school.
 Please advise us if there will be any last minute changes and please note that we will check by telephone if authorisation is unclear.